 Need a few reasons to visit Australia?
 The country is famous for its beaches, laid-back lifestyle and unforgiving outback.
 It’s the driest and most inhospitable continent; which makes it also the emptiest!

 Even though much of Australia’s beauty is in the main tourist hotspots, there’s plenty of astounding things to see elsewhere as well.
-Each coastline has an immense beauty, there’s tons of off the beaten track (quite literally – think very seriously about exploring Australia in a four wheel drive) things to do and the craziest wildlife going.
+Each coastline has an immense beauty of its own.
+There are tons of off-the-beaten-track things to do, quite literally.
+(Very seriously consider exploring Australia in a four wheel drive!)
+Plus, Australia has the craziest wildlife going.

 But there are a few things you should know about Australia before visiting.
 These will help you prepare for the harsh climate and the culture of life down under!

 1. The country has a harrowing past

 The history of Australia makes me deeply ashamed to be British.
 The Aboriginal people suffered enormously at the hands of imperialists, with massacres, land stolen and children being taken.
 It’s heart-breaking to know how these people’s lives were destructed by settlers, and I believe it’s every traveller to Australia’s duty to educate themselves about what happened and learn how to travel in a way that respects its surviving indigenous community.